Rock-Candy-Tea/RSSHUB-PAGE/post/传统媒体/卫报 The Guardian - Editorial/The Observer view on bringing Assad to justice after a decade of war in Syria _ Observer editorial.md

 ---
-title: The Observer view on bringing Assad to justice after a decade of war in Syria _ Observer editorial
+title: 'The Observer view on bringing Assad to justice after a decade of war in Syria _ Observer editorial'
 categories:
     - 传统媒体
     - 卫报 The Guardian - Editorial